-For the treatment of RA the recommended dose of golimumab is 2mg per kg of body weight injected intravenously (into a vein) over 30 minutes.
+For the treatment of RA, PsA, or AS the recommended dose of golimumab is 2mg per kg of body weight injected intravenously (into a vein) over 30 minutes.
 After the first treatment, the second treatment is given 4 weeks later.
 Further treatments are then given every 8 weeks.

 This medication is administered by a health care professional, usually in a clinical setting such as a hospital or medical clinic.
 You should keep all your appointments and follow-ups as recommended by your doctor.
 If you miss an appointment to receive golimumab, contact your doctor as soon as possible to reschedule your appointment.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Store this medication in the refrigerator, protect it from light, and keep it out of the reach of children.
 Do not freeze it or shake it.